 We’ve Won the Queen’s Award for Voluntary Service

-Following Marion’s retirement Sandra Pipe took over the reigns and they continued to do several of the events but concentrating more on May Day, the Senior Citizens Christmas Dinner and also a Firework Night in November.
+Following Marion’s retirement Sandra Pipe took over the reins and they continued to do several of the events but concentrating more on May Day, the Senior Citizens Christmas Dinner and also a Firework Night in November.
 They also included the weekly Bingo Sessions which have proved very popular plus a few other events.

 In 2011 the Group won the Queen’s Award for Voluntary Services in the Community, which recognised the achievements of such a hard-working Committee.
 The Award was presented by Lady Mary Holborrow, the High Sheriff of Cornwall at a tea party held in the Village Hall and a couple of the Committee were able to go to Buckingham Palace to a Garden Party.

 Up to the present day the Amenities Group is still in existence, under the leadership of Sandra Pipe, but with a much-reduced Committee, and concentrating mainly on the Christmas Dinner and May Day Celebrations, which are run in conjunction with the newly formed Lanreath Community Spirit.
 Their weekly Bingo Sessions still prove very popular.

 Committee Members through the years from 2000 to present day are:

 Marion Facey, Sandra Pipe, Peggy Penhaligon, Noel Thomas, Richard Pugh, Ann-Marie Spierings, Corrine Kelly, Mandy Williams, John White, Henry Hayward, Sue Stephenson, Billie Hayes, Irene Keen, Jane Jedwab.